 - A11Y check.
 The axe-core accessibility engine will perform this request to check your page.

-This means that, for example, a site with 1,000 web pages can receive 3,000 requests during the site validation.
+This means that, for example, a site with 1,000 web pages can receive up to 3,000 requests during the site validation process.

 Avoiding server overload

 To avoid overloading your server, we carefully rate limit the requests to ensure they don't happen all at once, but a buffered rate.
 The following limits are applied:

 - Enterprise users have a limit of 25 requests per second.